-If your crown chakra is overactive, you may find yourself over-intellectualizing, experience delusions of grandeur and maybe even be psychotic.
+If your crown chakra is overactive, you may be over-intellectualizing, experience delusions of grandeur, and even be psychotic.

-If your crown chakra is underactive, you may find it difficult to think for yourself, feel disconnected spiritually, or feel apathetic.
+If your crown chakra is underactive, you may find it challenging to think for yourself, feel disconnected spiritually, or feel apathetic.

 The best way to balance your crown chakra is through meditation.

-It is also important to remember that in order for the crown chakra to operate at peak performance, all other chakras must be in proper alignment.
+It is also important to remember that for the crown chakra to operate at peak performance, all other chakras must be in proper alignment.